 As we said, we could have taken transport arranged by our hostel in Plovdiv.
-However for those travellers, like us, who prefer to explore things independently here are the answers to some of the questions you might have.
+However for those travellers, like us, who prefer to explore things independently, here are the answers to some of the questions you might have.

 Do you need your own transport to visit Buzludzha?

+Not necessarily.
 Of course, if you have your own transport, it’s all pretty easy and straightforward!
 However, with a little planning and bit of extra time, it’s not essential …

 Is it possible to visit Buzludzha by public transport?

 Almost.
 You can travel as far as Shipka by bus.
-First, take a bus to Kazanlak which is on a main road between Sofia, Bulgaria’s capital, and Burgas on the Black Sea coast.
+First, take a bus to Kazanlak which is on the main road between Sofia, Bulgaria’s capital, and Burgas on the Black Sea coast.
 We found only three daily buses from Sofia to Kazanlak and took the first bus which left Sofia at 1030am (taking a little over 3½ hours).
 You can also take the train but the timings weren’t very sociable or convenient so we opted for the bus.
 From Kazanlak, take the bus to Shipka (buses run approximately every 30 minutes on weekdays and less frequently on weekends).
 Our bus from Sofia dropped us at a bus stop in the centre of town across the road from the Kazanlak Grand Hotel.
 The bus to Shipka also stops here so there is no need to walk to the main bus station.
 By the time we arrived at our hotel in Shipka, it was 3.30pm, so we decided to wait until the following morning to visit Buzludzha.

 Are there hotels or guesthouses close to Buzludzha monument?

 We stayed at the Shipka IT Hotel, which is a short walk from the centre of the village where the buses stop and around a 20-minute drive from Buzludzha.
-The Shipka IT Hotel is a small hotel/guest house with good rooms, and which thoroughly deserves its high rating on booking.com.
+The Shipka IT Hotel is a small hotel/guest house with good rooms, and which thoroughly deserves its high rating on Booking.com.
 The manager Ivan and his wife are very personable and speak good English.
 Ivan can also arrange a taxi to visit Buzludzha and the surrounding area.